 Religion in Maharashtra

 The state of Maharashtra is a microcosm of India itself, harbouring a religious diversity comprising Hindus, Muslims, Christians, Jains, Buddhists, and Sikhs.
 It’s not a fact of wonder that places of worship that accord to the customs and beliefs of each religion are found throughout the state.

 Many flock to Mumbai from other states, cities, and towns alike to join the land of glamour and fame of India’s biggest film industry, Bollywood, that has even extended its roots into overseas cinema.

 Languages of Maharashtra

-Marathi and Hindi are the primary languages that are spoken in Maharashtra, English also being used in the urban areas.
+Marathi and Hindi are the primary languages that are spoken in Maharashtra with English also being used in the urban areas.
 The Marathi dialect varies from one district to another.
-Pardhi and Keikadi are examples of local tongues that owe their sustenance since the older years to the stronghold of the Marathi language.
+Pardhi and Keikadi are examples of local tongues that owe their sustenance to the older years of Marathi language.
 Konkani and Vardahii are two of the major dialects that are spoken in certain regions of Maharashtra.
-There are thirty-eight other languages that are spoken by small communities separated from the mainstream, like the Adivasis, the tribals, and the nomadic.
+There are thirty-eight other languages that are spoken by small communities separated from the mainstream, like that of the Adivasis, the tribals, and the nomadic.